fflch/ansible-role-sambadc/README.md

 - https://github.com/bertvv/ansible-role-samba

- - https://github.com/mrlesmithjr/ansible-samba: This role create a file on targert server to avoid join DC when it already is part of DC group.
+ - https://github.com/mrlesmithjr/ansible-samba: This role creates a file on targert server to avoid join or create DC when it already is part of DC group.

  - https://github.com/criecm/ansible-role-samba
  - https://github.com/gentoo-ansible/role-samba-dc/